La Jenelle, Oxnard, CA

 and the ship capsized,

-and the ocean pushed it
+and the ocean pushed her,

 here onto shore,